mehdigolzadeh/Data_science_helper/General_knowledge.md

 # Metrics for measuring the prediction performance
-## model evaluation in Classification
+## Evaluation of classification models
 ### TP/FP/TN/FN
 In binary classification we have two classes: the so-called positive and negative classes.
 It is useful to talk about classification metrics using the confusion matrix, which we tally after setting a classification threshold for our binary classifier.
 The confusion matrix has 4 values, corresponding to the 4 combinations of true and predicted classes.
 Here’s a typical confusion matrix, with TP, FP, FN and TN representing the four combinations: